timbanks101/tb-todo/README.md

 typically get excited and start off trying to do too much at once!

 The technical things I really want to try / learn more about here:
-* Vue cli 3 build in unit testing with jest.
-I have experiance of phpunit testing for Drupal but really want to translate this to my JS apps.
-* Vue cli 3 build in e2e testing with nightwatch.
-I have worked with QA teams to better define user journey maps into test plans but have yet to write e2e tests myself.
+* Vue cli 3 setup and tooling; I havent used the cli recenlty and it will be great to see how fare it has come
+* Vue animations; I have played with these a little but would love to try list group animaitons
+* Unit and end to end testing; A must on any production applicaiton but given my ambition to polish the UI and have a decent feature set I might not get to spend much time on these here

 ## User experiance focus